 And there are a lot of options out there.
-According to data from the National Center for Health Statistics, as of 2016, in the U.S. there were an estimated:
+This data comes from the National Center for Health Statistics or NCHS, in 2017-2018, the most recent period for which data is available.
+In the U.S. there were an estimated:

 That’s a lot of potential sources of care for your loved one, and digging a little deeper into the facts and statistics surrounding nursing home care could help you make a more informed decision.

-In doing so, it may help to have a little more background information about nursing homes in general to inform your understanding of where a particular facility fits into the overall scheme of health care for an older adult or for someone who needs rehabilitation assistance or another type of long-term care at some other stage of life.
+It may also help to have a little more background information about nursing homes in general.
+This knowledge can boost your understanding of where a particular facility fits into the overall scheme of health care for an older adult or for someone who needs rehabilitation assistance or another type of long-term care at a different stage of life.

 — Eating or preparing meals.